Skip to content

 Adding to CI Pipelines

-To run your command as a step in generated pipelines, implement PipelineContributor alongside CommandProvider:
+To run your command as a standalone generated pipeline job, implement PipelineContributor alongside CommandProvider:

 go